 Native to the Mediterranean coastal regions, where it grows in sand and gravel often under very harsh conditions.
 The sea squill is easily grown in a dry and sunny position.
 Flowering late summer or late autumn.
 Broadly sword-shaped, erect, basil leaves appear in autumn, after a long spike of star-shaped, white flowers, each 1 to 1.5 cm across has developed.
 Photographs 1-2 by Bill Dijk and 3-5 by Nhu Nguyen.

-Urginea undulata, syn.
-Drimia undulata, is a small species native to North Africa, has remarkable foliage.
+Drimia undata Stearn, syn.
+Urginea undulata (Desf.)
+Steinh., is a small species native to North Africa, has remarkable foliage.
 These plants, purchased as bulbs from Monocot Nursery several years ago, are kept in an unheated bulb frame in northwestern Oregon.
 They produce their leaves in late fall and have not yet flowered.
 They are kept dry during their summer dormancy.
-Photo by Jane McGary
+Photo by Jane McGary.

 The photos below are of vegetative and reproductive parts of plants from Corsica, contributed by Roland